Worried about your kid's posture?

 Forward Head Posture

-Sitting is starting to get a lot of bad press.
-And, deservedly so.
-Sitting pretty much shuts down the muscles in your lower body.
-Later, when you need them, they're not there.
-Your back starts doing more work, or that gives out and you just hang on your ligaments.
+Sitting is starting to get a lot of bad press and rightfully so!
+Sitting pretty much shuts down the muscles in your lower body and later, when you need them, they're not there and your back is forced to do more work than necessary.

 In order to be upright, you need to get stability from somewhere.
 Ideally, it's from your glutes and activated leg muscles.
 Less ideally, it's from an over-flexed (slouched) or over-extended (arched) back.